 The time zone for Start/End dates is displayed as GMT +/- NN:NN, where NN:NN is the offset from GMT and reflects the account-level time zone rather than the visitor’s time zone.
 For example, California’s time zone would be displayed as GMT -08:00.

 Select one or more days of the week, then set the start and end times.
-Click Add More to specify additional patterns, as desired.
+Click Add frequency to specify additional patterns, as desired.

 The time zone for Week and Day Parting is displayed as GMT +/- NN:NN, where NN:NN is the offset from GMT and reflects the account-level time zone rather than the visitor’s time zone.
-For example, California’s time zone would be displayed as GMT -08:00.
+For example, California’s time zone for Pacific Daylight Time would be displayed as GMT -07:00.

 This video includes information about using audience categories.